MENUMENU

 Jump to Recipe

-A Pinterest image with a stack of cookies with white chocolate chips and cranberries.
+A stack of 5 cookies with wgite chocolate chips and dried cranberries sprinkled next to them.

 "OMG is all I can say!
 I never have any luck with cookies but these were PERFECT!
 Best cookies I've ever made by far - thank you!"